silverstripe/cwp/docs/en/01_Working_with_projects/06_Working_with_modules.md

 you have decided to open-source your module).
 To do so you need to be the owner of the repository.
 Appropriate checkbox will then be available to you in the project settings.

+1. Select the project and click "Project Settings" on the left menu
+2. Inside settings, choose the correct "Visibility Level" and click "Save changes"

 ![Gitlab - making the repository public](/_images/gitlab-making-repository-public.jpg)